Tuition and Financial Aid

 The University of Southern California (USC) offers many ways for you to fund your advanced degree in social work.
-Tuition cost is based on the number of units taken per semester and is calculated on a per-unit basis up to 14 units.
+Tuition cost is based on the number of units taken per semester and is calculated on a per-unit basis.

-To determine your cost for the year, refer to the 2017–2018 unit charges and multiply the number of units you anticipate enrolling in by the per-unit rate.
-If you are enrolled in 15–18 units, the flat rate will apply.
+To determine your cost for the year, refer to the 2022-2023 unit charges and multiply the number of units you anticipate enrolling in by the per-unit rate.
 Please keep in mind the mandatory fees assessed in addition to tuition when calculating costs.

 U.S. citizens and permanent residents are eligible to apply for federal student aid.
 International candidates should explore funding options in their home countries.
 Many employers offer tuition benefits for online MSW students, including tuition reimbursement and low-cost loans.
 Based on country of residence, candidates may also have access to education loans through private lenders.